aibor/sumdata/README.md

 * sum column 6, divide the result with 1000 and display it as "Compressed size $var kb.\n"
 * `system()` or `exec` commands etc. are not allowed for script languages

-I'll run every committed script on the same digital ocean 512MB VPS to have compareable values.
+I'll run every committed script on the same digital ocean 512MB VPS (_Ubuntu 14.04 LTS_) to have compareable values.
 So please note, there is probably not enough memory to load the file complete into the memory.

 * `data.log.tar.xz` is the big file